-This document provides an example of hybrid access and hybrid addition solution to migrate resources from the classic network to a VPC network.
+This document provides an example of using the hybrid access and hybrid addition solution to migrate resources from the classic network to a VPC network.

 You are familiar with the VPC and the related products.
 VPC and the classic network are very different.
-Apart from the network isolation, VPC enables you to control your private network by using other related products together.
+Apart from the network isolation, VPC enables you to control your private network by using other related products.

-The migration system in this example is quite simple.
-Many systems are more complex than the example.
-Before the migration, you need to carefully evaluate the migration system and sort out dependencies of the system.
+The migration example in this document is only for reference.
+Many systems are more complex than that in the example.
+Before the migration, you need to make careful evaluation, find out system dependencies and work out precise migration plan.

 As shown in the following figure, the system to be migrated consists of SLB, ECS, RDS and OSS.
-The Internet SLB instances adds two ECS instances as the backend servers and the applications deployed on these two ECS instances have to access RDS and OSS.
+The Internet SLB instance uses two ECS instances as the backend servers and the application deployed on the two ECS instances need to access RDS and OSS.

 Firstly, you have to create a VPC and VSwitch to which the system is migrated.